mjtsai1974/DevBlog/_posts/2019-01-22-rl-temp-diff-learn-part2.md

 >&#10113;when we use <font color="OrangeRed">MLE</font> for the estimation, we <font color="OrangeRed">use all data</font>, more information, more accurate.
 The more might not be the better, but, we can resort the inaccuracy of <font color="RosyBrown">MLE of $V_{T}(S_{2})$</font>=$6.6$ to that <font color="RosyBrown">we don't have the complete data set</font> to build this whole MC model.
 >
 >Specifically be noted that <font color="Red">$TD(1)$ is alos be treated as outcome-based estimate for it uses the immedaite reward and ignores the intermediate encountered states' value</font>.
+>
+><font color="DeepSkyBlue">[5]</font>
+><font color="OrangeRed">A tiny finding</font>
+>We have a tiny finding that <font color="DeepPink">$TD(0)$ relates current state's value to next most closed state's value, is more like MLE estimate</font>, even if we are using it in one trajectory, the 5-th in this illustration.
+The temporal difference is about to learn to make prediction of states value for these states transit over time in the unit of one distinct trajectory, whereas the MLE tends to estimate states' value accrossing all trajectories in given sample.
+>
+>The argument in between $TD(0), $TD(1)$ and MLE is in that we don't have the full image of the Markov chain model, with only a little sampling data.

 ### Addendum
 >&#10112;[Temporal Difference Learning, Charles IsBell, Michael Littman, Reinforcement Learning By Georgia Tech(CS8803)](https://classroom.udacity.com/courses/ud600/lessons/4178018883/concepts/41512300800923)